pulp-platform/bender/README.md

 > Note: The location of the override may be updated in the future to prevent modifying the human-editable `Bender.local` file by adding a persistent section to `Bender.lock`.

+> Note: The newly created directory will be a git repo with a remote origin pointing to the `git` tag in `Bender.yml`.
+On the other hand, git does not support `https` remotes for pushing changes.
+In order to push changes, either use `git@...` URLs in `Bender.yml` or add a new remote with `git remote add`.

 ### `parents` --- Lists packages calling the specified package

 The `bender parents <PKG>` command lists all packages calling the `PKG` package.